There are vaccines available for:

 Treatment for viral causes

 Many cases of viral encephalitis and meningitis may be mild to moderate in severity, self-limited, and only require monitoring, rest, and relief of symptoms.
 People with more severe cases may require hospitalization.
-For viral encephalitis due to herpes or varicella-zoster viruses, doctors may prescribe an antiviral drug such as acyclovir.
-For those due to HIV, highly active antiretroviral therapy may be required.
+For viral encephalitis due to herpes or varicella-zoster viruses (the cause of chickenpox and shingles), healthcare practitioners may prescribe an antiviral drug such as acyclovir.
+People with HIV infections are treated with highly active antiretroviral therapy (HAART).

 Treatment for fungal causes